monyhar/monyhar/monyhar/tools/android/kerberos/README.md

 ### SpnegoAuthenticator

-This app declares and sets up an accounts to be used for Negotiate auth, as described in the chromium.org wiki
+This app declares and sets up an accounts to be used for Negotiate auth, as described in the monyhar.org wiki
 ([Writing a SPNEGO Authenticator for Chrome on Android][crwiki]).
-Those accounts use the type `org.chromium.tools.SpnegoAuthenticator`.
+Those accounts use the type `org.monyhar.tools.SpnegoAuthenticator`.

 ![Account administration activity preview][screenshot]